CBB752Spring2017/CBB752Spring2017.github.io/index.md

 ### Topics
 #### Comparative Genomics
 1. Read [Game of Genomes](https://www.statnews.com/feature/game-of-genomes/season-one/).
-Perform similar analysis on other personal genomes (eg. [Micheal Synder's genome](https://www.ncbi.nlm.nih.gov/pubmed/22424236)
+Perform similar analysis on other personal genomes (eg. [Micheal Synder's genome](https://www.ncbi.nlm.nih.gov/pubmed/22424236))

+#### CRISPR Design
+1. Design personalized CRISPR gRNA targetting at their protein-coding mutations.
+Assess the off-target effect of your gRNA and try to assess its effect.

+#### Structure Analysis
+1. Check the protein-coding SNPs in Karl Zimmer's genome and Micheal Synder's genome.
+Look for SNPs that are potentially deleterious (for example, intersecting the SNPs with database like HGMD).
+What structural changes might have happen due to the mutation that cause phenotypic effect?